Clinical Health Psychology Research Labs and Student Profiles:

 - Katie Vagnini received her Bachelor of Arts in Psychology with a minor in Spanish from Kalamazoo College in Kalamazoo, Michigan.
 She received her Master of Arts in Psychology from the University of Colorado Denver.
 Prior to her graduate studies, Katie worked with diverse clinical populations in both inpatient psychiatric and inpatient medical settings.
 Katie completed a behavioral sleep medicine practicum with National Jewish Health during her 3rd year of the program and currently works with veterans with severe mental illness at the Rocky Mountain Regional VA Medical Center.
 Katie has a particular interest in working with existential influences in clinical work and in research; specifically, meaning, purpose, and spirituality.
 In collaboration with Drs.
 Kevin Masters and Stephanie Hooker, Katie recently developed the Meaning Awareness Scale (MAS): a brief measure assessing salience of personal meaning in life that can be used for research or clinical purposes.
 Katie has also been involved in research related to behavior change, cardiovascular reactivity and recovery, and health policy.
 She loves spending time with her husband, friends, and dog in the Colorado outdoors.
 Email: Kaitlyn.Vagnini@ucdenver.edu

 - Jess Hopkins earned a B.A. in Psychology from the University of California, Santa Barbara.
 There, she worked as a research assistant and lab manager on projects related to romantic relationships, intercultural competence, and health psychology.
 She then went on to work as program and development coordinator at a nonprofit brain injury support center.
-Next, Jess received her Master of Counseling degree from Arizona State University, where she joined the Couples Coping with Stress Lab.
+Next, Jess received her Master of Counseling degree from Arizona State University, where she worked on research projects related to stress and coping within the context of romantic relationships.
 For her thesis, she examined supportive factors and barriers related to the experiences of WoC in STEM doctoral programs.
 Jess’ research interests include close relationships, dyadic coping, physical and mental health outcomes, and traumatic brain injury.
-In her free time, Jess enjoys being active and spending time with friends and family. email@example.com
+For her thesis in the CHP program, Jess plans to examine dyadic coping during the transition to parenthood.
+In her free time, Jess enjoys being active and spending time with friends and family.
+Jessica.2.Hopkins@ucdenver.edu

 - Zane Freeman earned a BA in Psychology from the University of Texas at Austin where he subsequently worked as a research coordinator for a community-based exercise intervention for smoking cessation.
 He then went on to work with oncology and diabetes patients on several FDA pharmaceutical trials from both the patient and sponsor side.
 In graduate school, he hopes to continue working with these populations to increase engagement in healthy behaviors and improve health outcomes.
-In particular, he is interested in determining how one's social environment affects their physical activity levels and understanding the mechanisms of change behind successful exercise interventions.
-In his free time, Zane likes staying active by doing yoga and playing tennis.
-Zane.email@example.com
+In his free time, Zane likes staying active by doing group fitness classes and playing tennis.
+Zane.Freeman@ucdenver.edu

 Kelsey Nogg earned her BA in psychology from Occidental College and her MA in psychology from San Diego State University.
-Her background is in behavioral health research, through which she has examined psychosocial factors related to health behavior change (e.g., physical activity, tanning, medication adherence) in diverse populations.
-Her thesis at San Diego State University examined motivation for physical activity within the parent-child dyad.
-She is currently working on her dissertation, which is focused on the experiences of same-sex couples in the transition to parenthood, particularly as they relate to stress, relationship functioning, and health-related behaviors.
-She enjoys cooking, checking out new restaurants, and live music. firstname.lastname@example.org
+Her background is in both qualitative and quantitative behavioral health research, through which she has examined psychosocial factors related to health behavior change among LGBTQ+ and racial/ethnic minoritized groups.
+She is passionate about scientific advocacy and addressing health disparities.
+Her thesis at San Diego State University examined motivation for physical activity, and she later extended this work to examine how interpersonal factors relate to the same constructs within the parent-child dyad.
+Kelsey’s dissertation in the Healthy Couples Lab focuses on the experiences of same-sex couples during the transition to parenthood, particularly as they relate to stress, health, and relationship functioning.
+She is seeing patients in integrated primary care within academic medical and community health settings.
+In her free time, Kelsey enjoys cooking, checking out new restaurants, live music, and spending time at the parks in Denver. email@example.com

 Behavioral Cardiology Lab (Jonathan Shaffer)